ctron/hat/README.md

 It is possible to override the default tenant with `-t` or `--tenant`:

     hat reg create -t my-tenant 4711 '{…}'

+### API Flavor

+There is slight differences between the vanilla Eclipse Hono API and the Bosch IoT hub API.
+You can configure a context to use a specific API flavor using:

+    hat context update foo --api-flavor iothub

+Or:

+    hat context update foo --api-flavor hono

+**Note**: The default is the Eclipse Hono API.

 ## Tenants